If you are interested in growing mango trees, then you’ve come to the right place.

 The most effective way to water mango trees is by “deep watering” at longer intervals and allowing the soil to dry out in between waterings.

 A simple and effective trick to knowing whether or not a mango tree needs water is by sticking your finger a few inches deep into the soil.
 If the soil feels moist, then the mango tree doesn’t need to be watered.
-If you don’t want to get your fingers dirty all the time, you can also opt to use a moisture meter.

-Newly planted mango trees should be watered twice a week for the first two months, with waterings then dropping down to once a week for another two months.
+Pro Tip: Newly planted mango trees should be watered twice a week for the first two months, with waterings then dropping down to once a week for another two months.

 The good news is that mango trees are very good at telling us what type of water stress they are experiencing.